adam-p/yesterday-i-learned/random.md

 * `apt-get install --only-upgrade jenkins`: upgrade only if already installed
 * Clean branch names: `echo "Some stupid task name" | sed -r 's/[!., ]/-/g;s/--/-/g' | tr '[:upper:]' '[:lower:]'` -> `some-stupid-branch-name`
 * Download HTTP directory listings / crawl a sub-site with `wget`: [`wget -m -np http://cordova.apache.org/docs/en/3.2.0/`](http://stackoverflow.com/a/5317668/1558430).
 Don't rely on it, however.
+* An "heir presumptive" is different from an "heir apparent" in that the presumptive can be displaced by someone who is born later in higher priority (?).
+An example would be if the Queen's parents had another younger son.
+* Both infarction and infraction are words.
+Infraction (-frac-) means breakage.
+Infarction implies blockage.
+* `alias ll='ls -al'` is present in *many* distros.
+* Mosquitoes hibernate.
 *